rynan4818/beatsaber-http-status-db/README.md

 3. Extract the zip to your Beat Saber folder. (`SQLite.Interop.dll` and `System.Data.SQLite.dll` to Copy to the `Beat Saber\Beat Saber_Data\Managed` folder. `BeatSaberHTTPStatus.dll` to `Beat Saber\Plugins` overwrite the same file in the folder.)

 4. Once you start the Beat Saber, you will see a `movie_cut_record.json` in the `UserData` folder with the following content file is created.
 Change the settings as needed.
 If you use [BS Movie Cut](https://github.com/rynan4818/bs-movie-cut), it is possible to set up on GUI screen.

+5. If you are using ModAssistant, leave HTTP Status unchecked as it will be updated to the original HTTP Status.

 ```json
 {